Evidence as a byproduct of how you operate.

 EARLY WARNING

-Pre-filled from OBIS
+Derived from OBIS operational records

-Production Version identifier + CVE number
+Release version identifier + CVE number

-CVSS / EPSS initial severity
+Initial CVSS / EPSS assessment

 Exploitation signal source